A-Mikhail/MikhailAdamenko-Blog/_love/2018-04-15-Part2-Objects, Rooms and Conway's Rules.markdown

     Menu = Object:extend()

-The standard layout for all our objects in the "Love" framework, will have a "new," "update," "draw," and "destroy" methods:
+The standard layout for all our objects in the LÖVE framework, will have a "new," "update," "draw," and "destroy" methods:

     function Menu:new()
     end